 More than a few years ago, when I was home and pregnant with my first child, I discovered the Food Network.
 It was on constantly at my house…Paula, Giada, Rachel, Ina, Tyler….I could tell you what time of day it was based on what show was on.
 They were always keeping me company and teaching me new things.
 I was constantly inspired and excited to cook.
 Who knew?

 These days, I must admit that Food Network is not on the television as much.
-Disney Channel and Cartoon Network have taken over.
+Disney Channel and Sports Center have taken over.
 But I’m still inspired.
 I am quite addicted to reading cookbooks and food magazines…and of course other food blogs and websites.
 And every now and then I get to sneak a few of my favorite cooking shows that I’ve recorded on the DVR.

 My cooking and eating style has really evolved over the years.
 I try to focus on using healthy, fresh and whole ingredients…I am obsessed with fresh produce and whole grains.
 My pantry and veggie drawer are always overflowing and the Publix produce guy knows me by name.
 I love keeping things simple in the kitchen, and love sharing my favorite ingredients and products with others.
 A couple of years ago, I gave up eating meat (other than seafood) during Lent.
 It was incredibly easier than I ever thought it would be.
 Since then, my taste for meat is not where it used to be.
 I don’t call myself a vegetarian, but I love to eat vegetarian.
 My preference is always fresh fruits, vegetables, seafood and grains, though every now and then I really do crave a good burger.
 I will also never pass up one of my grandpa’s meatballs or chicken parm.
 I have learned to look for protein and nutrition in sources other than meat, such as beans, nuts, kale, quinoa and fish…just to name a few.
 My family has adapted to more meatless meals very well, and I know we are healthier because of it.